Alaska Dirt Bike Laws: What Riders Should Know

 • Speedometer and odometer

-• Obtain a title from the Alaska DMV.
+1. Obtain a title through the Alaska DMV

-• Have the bike inspected by a licensed inspection station to ensure it meets all safety and emissions standards.
+The motorcycle may need to be inspected by an authorized inspection station to confirm it meets safety and emissions requirements.

 A winding paved road curves through a lush green mountain valley, with forested slopes, rocky ridges, and a cascading stream running down the center.